poiesic (poh EE sick): Of or relating to creation or production

 Chapter Three

-The library at Diamond Valley Elementary smelled like new carpet.
-No old books, no dust, no cracked spines.
-Every volume on the shelves looked brand spanking new.
+The library at Diamond Valley Elementary smelled like new carpet and fresh paint.
+Every volume on the shelves looked brand new.

-Ella was sorting a donation box–picture books and chapter books that parents had dropped off, presumably to make the place feel more like an elementary school and less like a corporate-run education facility.
-She checked each spine for damage, sorted by reading level, and set aside anything that looked like it had actually been loved.
-A few of the picture books had torn pages or pages marked up with large strokes of crayons.
-She put those in the discard pile.
+Ella was sorting a donation box–picture books and chapter books that parents had dropped off, presumably to make the place feel more like a school and less like a corporate-run education facility.
+She checked each one for damage and placed the ones with torn pages or crayon scribbles in the discard pile.
+She sorted the survivors by reading level and placed them in boxes.

 ...